Replacing a shower screen is a quick way to upgrade your shower space. Find out how to do it yourself

 Before you invest in a replacement shower screen there are a few points you need to consider, some more obvious than others as Colm Lalor, commercial director at nuie points out, “Ensure the size is correct, a good way to check would be to measure the old screen if it was a perfect fit, also remember to measure the space that the replacement screen will be used in.”

-Alongside size you need to consider the glass.
-Lalor says, “We have a variety of glass thicknesses to choose from and all screens use toughened safety glass.”
+In addition to size, you need to consider the glass.
+Lalor says, “We have a variety of glass thicknesses to choose from, and all screens use toughened safety glass.”
 This is a key consideration to ensure your safety.

 Colm Lalor has been a Commercial Director at Roxor Group for almost 40 years.
 He is an expert in the field of bathroom renovations with a wealth of knowledge about best practices and pitfalls to avoid.